jwplayer/jwplayer-react-native/docs/CONFIG-REFERENCE.md

   // value is not applied on all platforms.
   // Requires iOS SDK 4.27.0+ / Android SDK 4.26.0+
   liveSyncDuration: 15,

+  // iOS only: what VoiceOver reads for the title / description shown in
+  // the player UI, instead of the text itself.
+Use these to correct
+  // misreadings (e.g. "3m" read as "meters" rather than "minutes").
+  // Ignored on Android.
+Requires iOS SDK 4.28.0+
+  titleAccessibilityLabel: 'Three minute highlights',
+  titleAccessibilityHint: 'Recorded live from Sunday\'s game',
+  descriptionAccessibilityLabel: 'Best plays from Sunday',
+  descriptionAccessibilityHint: 'Includes the game-winning goal',

   // Tracks
   tracks: [